Scottish and North Irish Yeomanry

 The Scottish and North Irish Yeomanry (SNIY) is a reserve light cavalry regiment created in 2014 as part of the restructuring of the British Army's Army Reserve.
 It is operationally paired with the Royal Scots Dragoon Guards, based at Leuchars Station in Fife, Scotland.
 The regiment has numerous squadrons across Scotland and Northern Ireland.

 History

 On 31 October 2014, under the Army 2020 plan, the Scottish and North Irish Yeomanry was formed from the regimental headquarters of the Royal Mercian and Lancastrian Yeomanry and three squadrons of the Queen's Own Yeomanry.
-The new regiment was also to include the Lothians and Border Horse, which was re-raised shortly thereafter.
+The new regiment was also to include a unit designated the Lothians and Border Horse squadron, which was re-raised shortly thereafter.

 In 2018, the regiment was present with its first regimental guidon by Frank Ross, Lord Provost of Edinburgh, on behalf of the Sovereign.

+In the 2020s, the regiment was re-organised to include a unit designated the Lovat Scouts squadron.

 Organisation

-As of October 2021, it consists of:
+As of June 2026, it consists of: